 Sometimes kids like to hear stories about their parents when they were younger.
 Sit down one night at dinner and brainstorm vacation ideas with your kids.
 Share stories about your favorite vacations when your were a kid.
 Where did you go?
 What was your favorite family vacation as a child?
 If you could do any vacation again what would it be?
 This might spark some ideas for new vacations or maybe parents want to make that journey again with kids in tow.

 7. Watch movies

 Children find constant inspiration in movies.
-They might learn about a destination through watching a film or documentary on tv.
+They might learn about a destination through watching a travel film or documentary.
 Either one can plant a seed about a place they want to explore in the world.
 If you have a destination in mind, head to the library and check out non-fiction films or even fictional films that take place in a destination.
 These will start kids thinking about your next vacation in a heartbeat.